WHO WE ARE

 A hardy hibiscus bloom in my garden – an exotic showstopper.

-I have loved gardens and the natural world since I was a child.
-My parents were nature lovers, and on family camping trips and hikes, I eagerly soaked up my father’s lessons on how to identify the beautiful trees of New Brunswick forests.
+I’ve loved gardens and the natural world since I was a child.
+My parents were nature lovers, and on family camping trips and hikes, I eagerly soaked up my father’s lessons on identifying the beautiful trees of New Brunswick’s forests.

-Despite my youthful grumblings about the heat and the prickly raspberry thorns in our family’s small garden, I learned all about turning soil, treasuring earthworms, planting seeds, and immensely enjoying our homegrown food.
+Despite my youthful grumblings about the heat and the prickly raspberry thorns in our family’s small garden, I learned all about turning soil, treasuring earthworms, planting seeds, and cherishing our homegrown food.

-My own garden in Tatamagouche, Nova Scotia started off as a forest wilderness.
-Turning it into the private little oasis it now is has brought me immeasurable joy over the years.
+My own garden in Tatamagouche, Nova Scotia, started as a wild forest.
+Transforming it into the private oasis it is today has brought me immeasurable joy over the years.
 I love growing everything.

-But a garden is never finished, and for me, from the beginning, there have always been questions – and questions, and questions.
-That has meant lots of research: reading books; seeking online information; consulting people who know about gardening.
+But a garden is never finished.
+From the start, there have always been questions—questions, and more questions.
+This led to plenty of research: reading books, seeking information online, and consulting people who know about gardening.

-After a while I realized that there were more solutions hiding out in the world than I had ever imagined.
+Eventually, I realized that there are more solutions in the world than I had ever imagined.

-Because of this I decided to go a step further and took the full Master Gardener Program at Dalhousie University.
-Here I learned so much, and I recognized even more clearly that the learning never stops.
+That’s when I decided to take the full Master Gardener Program at Dalhousie University.
+There, I learned so much, and it became clear to me that the learning never stops.

 There will always be more questions as circumstances change.
-Just as in life, when we think we have an aspect of the garden just right, nature throws in a hurricane or two, just to keep us on our toes.
+Just like life, when we think we’ve mastered an aspect of the garden, nature throws in a hurricane or two to keep us on our toes.

 Some pictures from Jennifer’s Tatamagouche Garden